hzget/hzget.github.io/ml_tech/split_data_set.md

 And then generalize the model to the test set.

 ## split data set to training data set and test data set

+Note that we use the stratified sampling to avoid the sampling bias.
+The sampling bias will make a nonpresentative training data set.

 ```python
 import numpy as np